harmon25/react_surface/README.md

 LiveView events can be accessed via the `useLiveContext` React hook exported from the javascript package.
 This hook returns an object with the functions: `{handleEvent, pushEvent, pushEventTo}`

-See the `test/demo` phoenix app for an example.
+See the `test/demo/assets/components/HelloReactSurface.js` component for an example.

 ## Installation